betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.Basic.md

     Aggregate: Optional info for aggregating content to define a more complex resource

 Each aspect of metadata is described below.

+Publish: Publish on the BSSw front-end site?
+Publish: Yes
+Publish: No

 Categories: [Primary display via BSSW website interface]